Every summer, we jump in the car and hit the road. Without really planning it, we often end up road tripping across most of Western Canada.

 These are the things that we wouldn’t consider leaving home without.

 Snacks and drinks (see below for a full list)

 Smartphone with GPS (we use Google Maps)

-Clothes for your trip and destination.
+Clothes for your trip and favorite summer destination.
 For our driving time, we like clothes that are comfortable for travel, but that also look good during pit stops.
-Charles does most of his trips in a soft, cotton tee shirt like this Dickie’s men’s graphic t-shirt.
+Charles does most of his trips in a soft, cotton tee shirt.

 Old school paper map.
 Even with a GPS navigator or a portable WiFi hotspot, at some point you’ll likely be without service and it’s possible Google Maps doesn’t have the area mapped out.

 Copy of car insurance and registration